How to translate a text using Translate

 Where:

-: Folder ID received before starting.target_language
+: Folder ID you got before you started.target_language

 : Target language.
 You can get the language code together with a list of supported languages.texts